siliconehuntsman/mc401/README.md

    * **DDEFFGG** - Meter configuration no.
         The calculator’s programming number.
 Determines the flow sensor’s placement in flow or return, measuring unit and flow sensor size.
-        Explanation of fields, values given in brackets are values read from author's meter
+        Explanation of fields, values given in brackets are values read from the author's meter
          - A (3)     -
          - B (2)     -
          - CCC (116) - Flow sensor size.
 E.g. CCC=119 is used with qp 1.5 m3/h.